BONSAMURAIS/bonsai/README.md

 If you're a potential Bonsai **developer/contributor**: you're in the right place.
 There are many ways to contribute.
 This page will try to effectively direct your energies.
 Not sure if you want to contribute?
 [See here!](https://github.com/BONSAMURAIS/bonsai#why-contribute).

 For potential Bonsai **user**, open data on BONSAI can be accessed from [the Open Virtuoso triplestore](http://odas.aau.dk/).
-Accessing data from the Jena requires [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) know-how.
+Accessing data from the triplestore requires [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) know-how.
 Development of easy to use tools is currently ongoing.
+Meanwhile some example queries have been developed to help users extract data.

 ## Overviews and priorities
 If you wish to contribute, a starting point could be to look at [the BONSAI repositories overview](https://github.com/BONSAMURAIS/bonsai/blob/master/repositories_overview.md) page.